gromacs/gromacs/docs/release-notes/2020/major/removed-functionality.rst

 gmx anadock
 """""""""""
-The gmx anadock tool was removed since it does not belong in gromacs (it analyzes AutoDock outputs).
+The gmx anadock tool was removed since it does not belong in |Gromacs|
+(it analyzes AutoDock outputs).

 gmx dyndom
 """"""""""
-The gmx dyndom tool was removed since it does not belong in gromacs (it analyzes DynDom outputs).
+The gmx dyndom tool was removed since it does not belong in |Gromacs|
+(it analyzes DynDom outputs).

 gmx morph